thinktandem/tandem/docs/collab/meetings.md

 * Meetings are limited as much as possible
 * Meetings are usually a waste of time
+* No meeting should run over it's scheduled time
 * Meetings should be short and targeted
 * Meetings should be ad-hoc (scheduled as needed, not standing)
 * Meetings should have an agenda